Updated: Aug 4

 This weekend, many of us will have an extra day off of work and the kids will have a day off from school.
 That means travel for a lot of us.
-Time away from the usual grind can provide a much-needed mental break for many of us, but if you struggle with mental health, traveling might also trigger your symptoms.
-Luckily, there are a few easy ways that can help reduce your travel-induced stress and keep you in control of your mental health.
+Time away from the usual grind can provide a much-needed mental break for many of us, but traveling can also trigger stress and anxiety.
+Luckily, there are a few easy ways that can help reduce your travel-induced stress and keep you in control of your mental wellness.

 Next time you go on vacation, try these six tips for maintaining your mental health while traveling: